-The program is awaiting approval by the Southern Association of Colleges and Schools-Commission on Colleges (SACSCOC) and will seek candidacy for accreditation by the American Board of Funeral Service Education (ABFSE).
+The program has received approval by the Southern Association of Colleges and Schools-Commission on Colleges (SACSCOC) and is now in the seeking candidacy for accreditation by the American Board of Funeral Service Education (ABFSE).

 After the funeral service program is accredited by ABFSE, graduates will be eligible to take the National Board Examination.
 Graduates must successfully complete an apprenticeship and the State of Tennessee funeral service law exam to become a licensed funeral director or embalmer.

 CAUTION: Students applying for admission to the funeral service program should contact their respective state boards of funeral service regarding that state board's approval of this particular program of instruction.